-I personally don't think it's fair to ask your maid of honor, your sister or your mum to do this as they won't be able to relax and enjoy the wedding properly, or they'll enjoy it too much and totally miss important things.
+I don't think it's fair to ask your maid of honour your sister or your mum to do this as they won't be able to relax and enjoy the wedding properly, or they won't enjoy it.
 And you shouldn't be in charge of it for sure.
 You are the VIP couple.
 You shouldn't be constantly checking the time and running around sorting stuff out.
 Come on!

 Most commonly the Order of the Day is displayed on a signage board which is placed at the entrance welcoming your guests.
-You can DIY one easily from driftwood, wooden pallets, it can be made of a card, perspex.
-You can use and write on a large vintage mirror or a clear glass vintage frame, or a painted wooden board in your chosen colour palette and your wedding font.
+You can DIY one easily from driftwood, or wooden pallets, it can be made of a card or perspex.
+You can use and write on a large vintage mirror a clear glass vintage frame, or (my favourite) a painted wooden board in your chosen colour palette and your wedding font.

 If you aren’t crafty (or bothered), you can just get one made - there are loads of suppliers on Etsy (like the one pictured above).

 Better still, so it ties in with the rest of your stationery, you can ask your stationery designer to make a funky printed version for you.
-It can use an easel to display it on or hang it from a copper stand.
+It can use an easel to display it from a copper stand.

 Then it’s time for some well-deserved celebratory drinks and possibly nibbles.
 Make sure you eat.
-Often the wedding couple misses out on nibbles, being too busy with chatting to the guests and posing for photos.
+Often the wedding couple misses out on nibbles, being too busy chatting with guests and posing for photos.